Carisoprodol and Aspirin

-Carisoprodol and Aspirin tablets, USP is a fixed-dose combination product containing the following two products:
+Carisoprodol and Aspirin tablets, USP are a fixed-dose combination product containing the following two products:

 - 325 mg of aspirin, an analgesic with antipyretic and anti-inflammatory properties

-It is available as a two-layered, white and lavender, round tablet for oral administration.
+It is available as a two-layered, Red and White, round tablet for oral administration.

 Carisoprodol: Chemically, carisoprodol is N-isopropyl-2-methyl-2-propyl-1,3 propanediol dicarbamate and its molecular formula is C12H24N2O4, with a molecular weight of 260.33.
 The structural formula of carisoprodol is:

-Aspirin: Chemically, aspirin (acetylsalicyclic acid) is 2-(acetyloxy)-, benzoic acid and its molecular formula is C9H8O4, with a molecular weight of 180.16.
+Aspirin: Chemically, aspirin (acetylsalicylic acid) is 2-(acetyloxy-, benzoic acid and its molecular formula is C9H8O4, with a molecular weight of 180.16.
 The structural formula of aspirin is:

 Carisoprodol and Aspirin - Clinical Pharmacology